computerlegs/live-keys/README.md

 *Designed to make building in public easier*

-⚠️✅ Install `live-keys` in a NEW FOLDER, as a NEW PROJECT.
-It is a seperate code-base to your project.
+✅ Important!
+Install `live-keys` in a NEW FOLDER, as a NEW PROJECT.
+It is a seperate codebase to your other project.

 Once you establish your `keys.json` file treat it like any other key.
 Safely, securely, and offline unless you know what you're doing.

+❌ Super Duper Important Details, Don't Worry It's Okay!
-❌ Did you read the note above?
-DO NOT INSTALL `live-keys` in your main codebase.
-Start a new project with a new folder!
-This seperation is how your keys are obfuscated: a simple HTTP call, offline.

-This is because `live-keys` is a key in itself.
+Did you read the note above? `live-keys` is a key in itself.
 It is a standalone, seperate server and application to your main codebase.
 To present your system safely: turn off the electricity!
 Flick the switch off and don't zap yourself.
+So, DO NOT INSTALL `live-keys` in your main codebase.
+Start a new project with a new folder!

+This seperation is how your keys are obfuscated: a simple HTTP call, offline.

 [![Version](https://img.shields.io/badge/version-v1.2-blue)](https://github.com/computerlegs/live-keys/releases)
 [![License](https://img.shields.io/badge/license-MIT-green)](LICENSE)